dathere/datapusher-plus/README.md

 ## Production deployment

-*Note*: If you installed CKAN via a [package install](http://docs.ckan.org/en/latest/install-from-package.html), the DataPusher has already been installed and deployed for you.
-You can skip directly to the [Configuring](#configuring) section.

 Thes instructions assume you already have CKAN installed on this server in the default location described in the CKAN install documentation